Motorcycle Winter Storage Tips

 Either remove the battery, and keep it on a trickle charger, or insert a pigtail on the battery.
 I use the pigtail on everything; sometimes we’ll test new motorcycles for weeks at a time, and the pigtails on my personal bikes allow for a simple hookup to a trickle charger.

 If your bike has a centerstand, use it during storage.
-If you can get both wheels off the ground, this would provide the most optimal situation for storage.
+If you can get both wheels off the ground with motorcycle stands, this would provide the most optimal situation for storage.

 These techniques keep the tires off the ground, preventing the need to rotate to reduce flat spots (though still inflate to proper pressure to retain shape).
 It also keeps the suspension unloaded, which helps suspension longevity.